 Subsequent significant investigations resulted in the identification of a material regional liability in respect of underpayments of these contributions dating back to the introduction of the new HRPTS system in each individual HSC body.
-All HSC employers made a 75% payment of the estimated liability to the Pension Scheme in March 2018.
-The mechanism to correct the system is available and is currently being tested extensively.
-It is expected to be implemented into the HRPTS system imminently.
-The HSC bodies have confirmed that payments to maintain the Pension Scheme fund have continued on a monthly basis in 2018-19 and the remainder of the overall shortfall in employers' pension contributions was paid over to the Pension Scheme in March 2019.
+All HSC employers made payments of the estimated liability to the Pension Scheme in 2017-18 and 2018-19.
+The mechanism to correct the system was implemented in 2019-20.
+While the system solution at this stage does not address the requirement in full, sufficient additional manual processes have been implemented to obtain regional agreement that the control divergence has been addressed.
+A further system change is currently undergoing testing and will be implemented in 2020-21.